 Anyone who’s familiar with Asus, and especially its more gamer-centric products knows exactly what they’re getting themselves into here – especially regarding design.
 However, if you're not a gamer, and just looking for the best VPN router, then don't discount the Asus RT-AC86U.
 It has some excellent VPN features that makes it a fast performer that won't see your internet speeds dropping too much when using a VPN.
 You can also install third party firmware if you want greater choice.

 The Asus RT-AC5300 (opens in new tab) is an excellent high-end gaming router that comes with a number of advanced features for making online and network gaming as lag and frustration free as possible.
 It also means it's a brilliant VPN router, and if you don't mind the expense, this is a great choice.
 The spider-like design won't be to everyone's tastes, but the eight antennae serve a purpose, as they can be used to direct your Wi-Fi signal throughout your home, giving this router an excellent range.

 Read the full review: Asus RT-AC5300 Tri-band Gigabit Router

-On the surface, the Linksys WRT32X might not look that different than Linksys’ heavy-hitter, the WRT3200.
+On the surface, the Linksys WRT32X (opens in new tab) might not look that different than Linksys’ heavy-hitter, the WRT3200.
 And, well, that’s not actually that far off.
-The WRT32X takes all of the successful components of that highly rated router, and puts them in a router with a custom firmware that’s extremely easy to navigate and a very subdued and attractive visual design, making it one of the best VPN routers you can buy in 2018.
+The WRT32X takes all of the successful components of that highly rated router, and puts them in a router with a custom firmware that’s extremely easy to navigate and a very subdued and attractive visual design, making it one of the best routers with VPN you can buy.
 You will be paying a premium for this repackaging, but if you’re looking for reliable ping performance that online gaming requires, the Linksys WRT32X takes one of the best VPN routers and tailors it to your needs.